Ryde: Transport

 There is a hovercraft service to Southsea, which takes nine minutes.
 It is operated by Hovertravel near the Esplanade close to Ryde Esplanade railway station and the bus station.
 A catamaran service run by Wightlink operates from Ryde Pier to Portsmouth Harbour, which connects with both Island Line trains and mainland trains to London Waterloo.

 The Island Line Trains service runs from Ryde Pier Head via Ryde Esplanade to Shanklin, a distance of 8.5 mi.
 Ryde St John's Road railway station lies further south in the town.

 The bus interchange lies between Ryde Pier and the Hover Terminal on the Esplanade.
 Ryde is the second busiest stop in the Southern Vectis network after Newport.
 The busiest route is No. 9 to Newport, running every 10 minutes in the daytime.
-Others include Nos 2, 3, 4 and 8 and local route 37.
-An open-top bus service, The Downs Tour, runs in the summer.
+Other bus services include Nos.
+2, 3, 4 and 8 and local route 37.
+Night buses run on some services on Fridays and Saturdays.
+Destinations served include Bembridge, Brading, Godshill, Sandown, Shanklin, and Ventnor.
+An open-top bus service, The Downs Breezer, runs in the summer.
+Another summer-only service is the Island Coaster, which connects Ryde with the main communities on the eastern and southern coasts and a variety of tourist attractions, including Blackgang Chine, Isle of Wight Pearl, and Alum Bay.